American Women’s Hospitals Services

 The primary goals of the Community Project Grants are to:

-- Engage AMWA students, resident, and physicians in partnering with under-served communities
+- Engage AMWA student, resident, and physician members in partnering with underserved communities

 - Increase community outreach and resources

 - Improve access to or quality of care for at-risk populations

 - Promote community self-reliance through focus on sustainability

 - Promote awareness around medical care access, resource use, and equity

 - Develop long-term and innovative solutions to community health needs